-This section describes the performance considerations for restore operations with the MySQL Enterprise Backup product.
-This subject is important enough to deserve its own section, separate from the discussion of backup performance, because:
+This section describes the performance considerations for restoring a database with MySQL Enterprise Backup.
+This subject is important because:

 - The restore operation is the phase of the backup-restore cycle that tends to vary substantially between different backup methods.
 For example, backup performance might be acceptable using mysqldump, but mysqldump typically takes much longer than MySQL Enterprise Backup for a restore operation. - The restore operation is often performed during an emergency, where it is critical to minimize the downtime of the application or web site. - The restore operation is always performed with the database server shut down. - The restore operation is mainly dependent on low-level considerations, such as I/O and network speed for transferring files, and CPU speed, processor cores, and so on for uncompressing data.